Chart Color Schemes

 AreaSearch assessment of residential development activity positions Como among the top 25% of areas assessed nationwide

 Como has seen approximately 87 new homes approved each year over the past five financial years, totalling 436 homes.
-As of FY-26120 approvals have been recorded.
-On average, these dwellings accommodate 2.4 new residents per year, indicating steady demand that supports property values.
-The average construction cost value of new homes is $350,000, which is somewhat higher than regional norms due to quality-focused development.
+So far in FY26121 approvals have been recorded.
+On average, 2.4 new residents per year have been associated with each dwelling during this period, indicating strong demand that supports property values.
+New homes are being built at an average expected construction cost value of $350,000, which is somewhat higher than regional norms due to quality-focused development.

-In FY-26, $14.9 million in commercial development approvals have been recorded, suggesting balanced commercial development activity compared to Greater Perth where Como shows 10.0% lower construction activity per person and ranks among the 62nd percentile nationally for assessed areas.
-New development consists of 36.0% standalone homes and 64.0% attached dwellings, reflecting a focus on higher-density living which creates more affordable entry points suited to downsizers, investors, and first-home buyers.
-With around 267 people per approval, Como reflects a transitioning market with population forecasts indicating an increase of 2,867 residents by 2041.
-Construction is maintaining pace with projected growth, but growing competition among buyers is expected as the population increases.
+In FY26, $14.9 million in commercial development approvals have been recorded, suggesting balanced commercial development activity compared to Greater Perth.
+Como shows 10.0% lower construction activity per person when measured against Greater Perth and ranks among the 62nd percentile of areas assessed nationally for new development.
+The new development consists of 36.0% standalone homes and 64.0% attached dwellings, focusing on higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.
+As of around 267 people per approval, Como reflects a transitioning market with population forecasts indicating an increase of 2,867 residents by 2041 based on the latest AreaSearch quarterly estimate.

-Population forecasts indicate Como will gain 2,867 residents through to 2041.
-Construction is maintaining a reasonable pace with projected growth, although buyers could encounter growing competition as population increases.
+Construction activity is maintaining pace with projected growth, although growing competition among buyers can be expected as the population increases.

 Frequently Asked Questions - Development